-Persuasive evidence of an arrangement exists and delivery is deemed to have occurred upon delivery of a patient report to the prescribing physician.
-The assessment of whether a reasonable estimate of reimbursement can be made requires significant judgment by management.
-Where our judgment indicates a reasonable estimate of reimbursement can be made, we recognize revenue upon delivery of the patient report.
+The estimates of amounts that will ultimately be realized requires significant judgment by management.
 Some patients have out-of-pocket costs for amounts not covered by their insurance carrier, and we may bill the patient directly for these amounts in the form of co-payments and co-insurance in accordance with their insurance carrier and health plans.
-Some payers may not cover the GEC as ordered by the prescribing physician under their reimbursement policies.
+Some payers may not cover our GEC as ordered by the prescribing physician under their reimbursement policies.
 We pursue reimbursement from such patients on a case-by-case basis.

-In the absence of contracted reimbursement coverage or the ability to reasonably estimate reimbursement, we recognize revenue upon the earlier of receipt of third-party payer notification of payment or when cash is received.
+In the absence of contracted reimbursement coverage or the ability to estimate the amount that will ultimately be realized for our services, revenue is recognized upon the earlier of receipt of third-party payer notification of payment or when cash is received.

-We use judgment in determining if we are able to make a reasonable estimate of reimbursement.
+We use judgment in determining if we are able to make an estimate of what will ultimately be realized.
 We also use judgment in estimating the amounts we expect to collect by payer.
 Our judgments will continue to evolve in the future as we continue to gain payment experience with third-party payers and patients.